 2002 - The Adoption and Children Act 2002 allowed gay and lesbian single people, as well as same-sex couples, to adopt a child in the UK.
 Prior to this, neither same-sex couples or unmarried heterosexual couples could adopt a child.

-2003 - The Employment Equality (Religion or Belief) Regulations came into effect.
+2003 - The Employment Equality (Sexual Orientation) Regulations came into effect.
 Until this time, employers could discriminate against LGBTQIA+ people by not hiring them or promoting them, based on their sexual orientation or gender identity.
 The new legislation made it illegal to discriminate against lesbians, gay and bisexual people at work.

 2004 - The Civil Partnership Act was introduced by the Labour Government giving same-sex couples the same rights as married heterosexual couples in the UK.
 The Gender Recognition Act also rose in 2004, giving trans people full legal recognition in their appropriate gender allowing trans people to receive a new birth certificate.